Working together to reduce the risk of a data breach

 The Cyber Oregon initiative is an effort to help government organizations across the state get access to the information and resources they need to safeguard citizens’ data – from undertaking risk assessments, increasing stakeholder collaboration and investing in cybersecurity talent.

-Stefan Richards, Chief Information Security Officer, State of Oregon
+Gary Johnson, Chief Information Security Officer, State of Oregon

 Governor Kate Brown’s Executive Order 16-13, “Unifying Cyber Security in Oregon” (EO 16-13) and SB 90 (2017) represent a fundamental shift in how the state of Oregon approaches IT security.
 The Enterprise Security Office (ESO) is responsible for enterprise security policy, security monitoring of the state network, enterprise incident response, and enterprise security architecture, as well as dissemination of security training, policy, and best practices across state government.